brendon-wong/flask-sample-app/readme.md

 # Flask Sample App

-This application provides a sample of the power of the Flask framework in the form of a fully operational one file Flask app, complete with many explanatory code comments.
+Flask-sample-app is a fully operational one file Flask app complete with many explanatory code comments.
+This app was created to provide a sample of the power and simplicity of the Flask framework.
+The ample code comments are so that anyone can look at the code and immediately understand what is going on without prior experience with Flask or even web development.

 This app and its supporting documentation is based on "A Minimal Application" from the Quickstart section of the official Flask documentation.
 The latest version of the documentation can be found [here](http://flask.pocoo.org/docs/latest/).